NoahDragon/CodeLab/README.md

 This is an assignment code back to 2011 for course Neural Network Algorithm.

 Training the BP algorithm to learn XOR operation.
+Training the BP algorithm to learn Iris flower data.
+Training the BP algorithm to learn 5-bit symmetry.

 ===============